seathunter/Service-Search/README.md

 ## Usage

 > Some usage instructions
-> Please create a database called 'search' in mysql prior in running the scripts;
+> Please create a database called 'search' in Postgres prior in running the scripts;
 > The Instruction is as follows:
 > In Terminal,

-- 1. type in command - `\$mysql -u -p root`
-- 1. Enter your password if you have one
-- 1. type in command - `show databases`
-   to see your current databases.
-- 1. type in command - `create database search`
-- 1. type in command - `use search`
-- 1. Under the server folder, go to db.js.
-- 1. On line 13, change the third parameter of the function to the password you have set up to your mysql (it is currently 'student');
-- 1. After all of the steps mentioned above, go ahead and install dependencies with `npm install`.
+- 1. Install dependencies with `npm install`.
-- 1. run command `npm run seeding` to seed the data to your database
+- 1. Run command `npm run seeding` to seed the data to your database
-- 1. run `npm start` to start up the server
+- 1. Run `npm start` to start up the server

 ## Requirements